douardda/AR488-ESP/docs/source/configuration.rst

 Configuration
 =============

-Configuration of the AR488 is achieved be editing the `AR488_Config.h` file.
+Configuration of the AR488 is achieved by defining a number of directives.
+This can be done either by editing the `AR488_Config.h` file (more suitable if you use the Arduino IDE to compile the firmware), or via the ``-D`` compilation flag, which can typically be done in the `platforio.ini` file if you are using PlatformIO to build the firmware.

 This is a C++ style header file containing various definition statements, also known as ‘define macros’ , starting with keyword `#define`, that can be used to configure the firmware.
-The `AR488_config.h` file must be included in the main AR488 sketch as well as any other module header file (e.g. `AR488_Layouts.cpp` and `AR488_Layouts.h`) with an include
+The `AR488_config.h` file must be included in the main AR488 sketch as well as any other module header file (e.g. `AR488_Layouts.cpp` and `AR488_Layouts.h`) with an include statement:
-statement:

 .. code-block:: c++